Government procurement in the United Kingdom: International boycotts and sanctions

 Public procurement should never be used as a tool to boycott tenders from suppliers based in other countries, except where formal legal sanctions, embargoes and restrictions have been put in place by the UK Government.

 This policy is intended to prevent public sector organisations, including local councils, from adopting their own boycotts, including boycotting Israeli suppliers in particular.
-Then-Labour Party leader Jeremy Corbyn criticsed the introduction of the policy as "an attack on local democracy".
+Then-Labour Party leader Jeremy Corbyn criticised the introduction of the policy as "an attack on local democracy".

 Pre-market engagement

 The government encourages departments to consult with potential suppliers before commencing formal procurement, noting in a 2012 Action Note that "it is not against EU procurement law to talk to potential suppliers before starting the formal procurement process", and confirming in 2016 that "pre-procurement engagement ... is now expressly permitted".

 Procurement Route Decision Tree

 Since 2011 the UK Government has operated a policy regarding the choice of procurement routes (for example, using the Open or Restricted procedures) and for recording the rationale supporting such choices.
 A "Procurement Route Decision Tree" was put in place to support this policy.
 The decision tree was updated on 30 July 2015 to accommodate the revision to procurement routes available under the Public Contracts Regulations 2015.